mozilla/id-specs/browserid/index.md

 This structure includes:

-* <tt>version</tt> a version field, set to <tt>2012.08.15</tt> for the BrowserID Beta data format version.
+* `version` a version field, set to `2012.08.15` for the BrowserID Beta data format version.
-* <tt>algorithm</tt> the algorithm for which this key was generated, using JOSE taxonomy
+* `algorithm` the algorithm for which this key was generated, using JOSE taxonomy
-* additional fields specified by the algorithm, e.g. <tt>modulus</tt> and <tt>exponent</tt> for RSA public keys.
+* additional fields specified by the algorithm, e.g. `modulus` and `exponent` for RSA public keys.
-* <tt>kid</tt> an optional key identifier, which will be matched against the "kid" field in JWS signature objects.
+* `kid` an optional key identifier, which will be matched against the "kid" field in JWS signature objects.
   The format is arbitrary, but some sort of generation-number or date is commonly used to facilitate key rotation.

-When more than one key might represent the same entity, a key-value pair object of cryptographic keys is used, and the <tt>kid</tt> is specified as the key of that key-value pair, rather than inside the object.
+When more than one key might represent the same entity, a key-value pair object of cryptographic keys is used, and the `kid` is specified as the key of that key-value pair, rather than inside the object.

      ....
      "publicKeys": {